-Through the Executive Internship Program, students are assisted academically and experientially in developing skills which promote self-directed learning, self-awareness, goal setting, creative problem solving, and cross cultural sensitivity.
-EIP represents a strong response to the present day search for expanded educational options.What is the role of an Intern (student)?The Executive Internship Program enables high school students to gain experience and expertise in particular professions.
+Through the Executive Internship Program, students are coached and mentored academically and experientially in developing skills which promote self-directed learning, self-awareness, goal setting, creative problem solving, and cross cultural sensitivity.
+EIP provides a strong response to the present-day search for expanded educational options.What is the role of an Intern (student)?The Executive Internship Program enables high school students to gain experience and expertise in particular professions.
 Selected students spend 10-15 hours per week with their sponsors and undertake activities that provide comprehensive views of organizations that focus on the sponsors' professional roles, responsibilities, and functions.
 Students become knowledgeable about the organization's long range company priorities and how decisions are made about those priorities.
 Students learn to seek insight into the qualities, skills and knowledge that help professionals perform effectively.The serious educational nature of EIP requires students to fulfill academically oriented assignments, participate in seminars, demonstrate and reflect upon learning, and participate in self and program evaluations.
 Through this experience, students will:

 - Acquire expertise and experience in a chosen profession through direct exposure to organizational structures, policies, and environments.